Enforcement of illicit tobacco and nicotine e-cigarette laws

 Reporting illegal sales

-If you think someone is breaking tobacco and/or e-cigarettes retailing laws, such as selling illicit tobacco or e-cigarettes that contain nicotine (other than pharmacies), please report this to NSW Health by completing the online reporting form or by calling the Tobacco Information Line on 1800 357 412.
+If you think someone is breaking tobacco retailing laws, including selling illicit tobacco or illegally selling vaping goods, please report this to NSW Health by completing the online reporting form or by calling the Tobacco Information Line on 1800 357 412.

 If you require further information, please call the Tobacco Information Line.